Place-shaping and economic growth privacy notice

-Information which is held electronically is either held in files that are held on the council's servers or dedicated databases, or alternatively are cloud hosted over secure connections and sites that meet the ISO27001.
-These systems are password protected and only accessible to people who need access to them.
+- information which is held electronically is either held in files that are held on the council's servers or dedicated databases.
+These systems are password protected and only accessible to people who need access to them

-Information which is held on paper is either stored in offices which are subject to access controls or in the dedicated archive provision for the council.
-Where information is removed from the office for operational purposes the amount of this is minimised and staff are trained to ensure that this is kept secure at all times.
+- information which is held on paper is either stored in offices which are subject to access controls or in the dedicated archive provision for the council.
+Where information is removed from the office for operational purposes the amount of this is minimised and staff are trained to ensure that this is kept secure at all times

-Audio based information, such as records of PACE interviews are kept in locked storage within an access controlled office.
+- audio based information, such as records of PACE interviews, are kept in locked storage within an access controlled office

 When computers make any decisions about you?

-When your data gets sent to other countries
+When your data gets sent to other countries?

 How long do we keep this information?